a survey of

 freightshuttle exits, fleet remnants and the 'other syoom'

 On Starside, in the depths of Fyaym, stand cities which grew around the now-defunct "freightshuttle exits" or matter-transmitter destinations, dating from the Phosphorus Era when the wealth and power of Syoom led its people to suppose that they might come near to mastering both hemispheres of the giant planet.
 These are the cities of Deev, Karth, Koar, Nusun and Poleva.
 They have managed to hang on to existence in their isolation, visited very occasionally when one of the Syoomean cities decides to undertake the enormous expense of temporarily re-activating the matter-transmitter network.
-See the fourth tale in Uranian Gleams, The Worm of Poleva.
+See The Worm of Poleva.

 Likewise lurking deep in Fyaym, but withouteven the tenuous contact with Syoom enjoyed by the freightshuttle exists, are the cities Yalar and Nii, which rule the "Other Syoom".